maplet2/maplet2.github.io/iprojects.md

 permalink: /projects/
 ---

-## Exploratory Analysis of Large-Scale Electrode Neural Recording”
+## Exploratory Analysis of Large-Scale Electrode Neural Recording
 <img align = "right" src="assets/k-means.png" alt="Project Preview 1" style = "width:250px;">

 An collaborative project that explores neural signal recored from repeated trials of lab rats watching a natural video.
 The signals are recorded using neural technologies such as Neuralpixels.
 Some topics we explore are: correlations between the signal and the region the signal originate from, low dimensional dynamics and the frequency patterns of the neural signals.